-The Photo Of The Month Calendar is a year round gallery of selected nature images and stories with contributions from fellow photographers and friends.
+The Photo of the Month (see gallery) is a year round calendar of selected nature images and stories with contributions from visitors, fellow photographers and friends.

 When it comes to nature photography, it's not only those fascinating tales of high adventure that often accompany talent and skill for a fabulous result.
 If a picture is truly worth more than a thousand words then a well-timed shot, or a well framed one, can say just as much about you as a photographer too!
 So if you'd like to showcase one of your pictures here, free, for one calendar month with a short story on how you managed to come by it, then this page is for you.

 Your Events Space

 Every picture tells a story, and every photographer has a story to tell.
 Care to share?

 Special annoucements or simple hellos.
 Place your message, link, advert or invite here as part of your PotM agreement.

 Mention the word rat and if we’re not thinking of a despicable former friend; a deceitful lover or disloyal associate; it’s usually with a sense of alarm over an animal associated with filth, disgust and disease.
 Understandably then, whether human or rodent, rats are creatures most of us would rather avoid.

 Yet from an estimated 3.3 million streetwise rats in our *cities, it’s said we’re never more than 10 feet away from one.
 An adage perhaps true of their human namesakes, but with more than half the population of urban rats dwelling in our sewers, it’s more like 164 feet.
 A distance, unnervingly, not far enough to lessen any dislike of them.